Aliases for SNF8 Gene

 The protein encoded by this gene is a component of the endosomal sorting complex required for transport II (ESCRT-II), which regulates the movement of ubiquitinylated transmembrane proteins to the lysosome for degradation.
 This complex also interacts with the RNA polymerase II elongation factor (ELL) to overcome the repressive effects of ELL on RNA polymerase II activity.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Nov 2015]

 GeneCards Summary for SNF8 Gene

 SNF8 (SNF8, ESCRT-II Complex Subunit) is a Protein Coding gene.
-Among its related pathways are Endocytosis and Vesicle-mediated transport.
+Among its related pathways are Budding and maturation of HIV virion and Vesicle-mediated transport.
 GO annotations related to this gene include protein homodimerization activity and protein C-terminus binding.

 UniProtKB/Swiss-Prot for SNF8 Gene

 Component of the endosomal sorting complex required for transport II (ESCRT-II), which is required for multivesicular body (MVB) formation and sorting of endosomal cargo proteins into MVBs.
 The MVB pathway mediates delivery of transmembrane proteins into the lumen of the lysosome for degradation.
 The ESCRT-II complex is probably involved in the recruitment of the ESCRT-III complex.
 The ESCRT-II complex may also play a role in transcription regulation by participating in derepression of transcription by RNA polymerase II, possibly via its interaction with ELL.
 Required for degradation of both endocytosed EGF and EGFR, but not for the EGFR ligand-mediated internalization.
 It is also required for the degradation of CXCR4.
 Required for the exosomal release of SDCBP, CD63 and syndecan (PubMed:22660413).